Renato Peixe

-Renato da Cunha Pereira (born 26 February 1979), commonly known as Renato Peixe is a Brazilian professional football coach and former player who is currently in charge of Lemense.
+Renato da Cunha Pereira (born 26 February 1979), commonly known as Renato Peixe is a Brazilian professional football coach and former player.
+He was most recently the head coach of Comercial-SP.

 He played most of his career as a left back or midfielder, although he was capable of playing as a winger if needed.
 With over 120 caps, he has achieved cult status at Guaratinguetá.
 He is also the fifth most capped player in São Bernardo history, featuring in 125 matches and being the team captain in the club's first ever championship win.

 Club career

 Renato started his career at the youth ranks of Botafogo, playing as a midfielder, but he made his senior debut for Bragantino, playing in the 1999 Campeonato Brasileiro Série B.

 After leaving the Bragança Paulista club, he signed for Campeonato Potiguar side São Gonçalo in 2000.
 Under head coach Paulo Moroni, he ended up scoring three goals during the tournament and helping the club finish second overall.
 His play caught the attention of América de Natal, which promptly signed Renato Peixe to play in the Copa João Havelange Group Yellow.
 He returned to São Gonçalo the next year, finishing the 2001 Campeonato Potiguar as the club's top scorer, netting five goals.

 Nevertheless, Renato Peixe's offensive style of play got him a move to Figueirense in the Série B. He became a starting midfielder under Gilmar da Costa, but lost his starting spot after suffering a groin injury.
 He was part of the roster that finished second and achieved promotion back to the first division.
 On 17 July 2002, he was released by Figueirense.

 He then signed for Fortaleza for the remainder of the year.
 He scored two goals in his Campeonato Cearense debut, leading his new club to a 3–1 win over Boa Viagem on 18 July.
 He would score again on 29 July, in a 3–1 victory over bitter rivals Ceará.
 Renato Peixe played in 12 of the 29 games in the Campeonato Brasileiro Série B as the Leão do Pici won promotion to the 2003 Série A.

 After brief spells with Coríntians de Caicó, ABC and Campinense, on 29 June 2004 he joined Série C club Treze.

 Renato Peixe was signed by Joinville on 8 November 2004, helping the club to a fourth place on the 2005 Campeonato Catarinense.
 He renewed his contract for the Série A2 later that year, in which Joinville were crowned champions.
 After a stint with Juventus, he joined Botafogo de Ribeirão Preto in 2006.